Grid2op/lightsim2grid/docs/time_series.rst

 --------------------------

-This class aims to make faster (and easier) the computations of the current flows (measured in Amps) at a certain side of a powerline.
+This class aims to make faster (and easier) the computations of the current flows (measured in Amps) at a certain side of a powerline / transformer when the topology is not modified.

 It can be used as: